 Why you should compare the best mobile phones in Australia

-The sheer impact of the smartphone on today's society makes the decision on which smartphone to purchase all the more important.
-These products can be expensive, and are quite often purchased on a contract every two years, meaning you have to live with your choice for an extended period of time.
+The sheer impact of the smartphone on today's society makes deciding which smartphone to purchase all the more important.
+These products can be expensive and are often purchased with a two-year contract, meaning you have to live with your choice for an extended period of time.

-To make matters harder, these days there are so many great mobile devices to choose from, with major technology manufacturers from around the world all producing excellent quality devices.
+To make matters harder, there are many great mobile devices to choose from, with major technology manufacturers from around the world all producing excellent-quality devices.
 We're here to help you choose.

-Note 7 issues aside, here at finder we've reviewed all of 2016 and 2017's flagship smartphones, putting them through their paces to see which is best.
-We've argued long and hard to create this list of 2017's best smartphones, which we'll be updating constantly.
+Here at finder.com.au, we've reviewed all of the flagship smartphones that have launched in Australia, putting them through their paces to see which is best.
+We've argued long and hard to create this list of 2018's best smartphones, which we update constantly.

 Glossary: Key smartphone terms to consider